 Birmingham (including Solihull and Sutton Coldfield)

 England’s second city, Birmingham is packed full of exciting attractions which are mostly all within walking distance of one another.
-From museums to shopping and miles of canals to green open spaces there is something to keep all members of the family busy as well as being a perfect place from which to access all other areas of the West Midlands.
+From museums to shopping and miles of canals to green open spaces there is something to keep all members of the family busy.

 Black Country (including Stourbridge and Dudley)

 The Black Country has no real set boundaries but Dudley is considered to be at its heart.
 This used to be one of the most heavily industrialised areas in Britain, in fact, the anchor for the Titanic was made here!
-Today it's more famous for the 950 castle sited in the grounds of Dudley Zoo and is home to the UNESCO Geopark Global Geopark, near Wrens Nest (where you can even find fossils!).
-It's also renown for foods like faggots and peas, the strange Black Country dialect and The Peaky Blinders!
+Today it’s more famous for the 950 castle sited in the grounds of Dudley Zoo and is home to the UNESCO Geopark Global Geopark, near Wrens Nest.
+It’s also renown for foods like faggots and peas, the strange Black Country dialect and The Peaky Blinders!

 Worcestershire ( and Wyre Forest)